IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

         sub   rsa3072 2020-09-24 [E]
         ```

-    2. Once you have a PGP key, export it as follows.
+    2. Once you have a PGP key, export it as a file.

         The following example shows a pubkey for a signer identified by an email `signer@enterprise.com` is exported and stored in `~/.gnupg/pubring.gpg`.